-- Welcome and orient visitors to the Pinkham facility and the guest services available to them (retail offerings, meal service, bathrooms, etc.) - Advise hikers about local trails, trip planning, and backcountry safety - Promote AMC's mission and encourage visitors to get involved in AMC activities, including citizen science (like iNaturalist) and guided outdoor programs - Assist with answering hiker questions through the Trail Information phone line.
+- Welcome and orient visitors to the Pinkham facility and the guest services available to them (retail offerings, meal service, bathrooms, etc.) - Advise hikers about local trails, trip planning, and backcountry safety - Promote AMC's mission and membership, and encourage visitors to get involved in AMC activities - Assist with answering hiker questions through the Trail Information phone line.
 This may include answering the phone and/or returning calls addressing hiker voicemail questions.

-Typical Schedule Outline single day options available for local volunteers
+Typical Schedule Outline \single day options also available for local volunteers

 - Arrival day: Check-in between 3:00 and 5:00.
-Help guests as they arrive and engage with guests before, during, and after dinner, until about 8:00. - Full volunteer day(s): Assist guests and day hikers from about 7:00 to 11:00.
+Help guests as they arrive and engage with guests before, during, and after dinner, until about 8:00. - Full volunteer day(s): Assist guests and hikers from about 7:00 to 11:00.
 Take a lunch break.
 Continue volunteering 11:30 to 1:00.
 Take a long break.
-Assist again from about 5:00 to 8:00, including a break for dinner. - Departure day: Assist guests and staff from about 7:00 to 11:00
+Assist from about 5:00 to 8:00, including a break for dinner. - Departure day: Assist guests and staff from about 7:00 to 10:30.

-Please see the Pinkham Info Vol Guidelines document for more detailed information about the volunteer role and typical schedule.
+\Please see the Pinkham Info Vol Guidelines document for more detailed information about the volunteer role and typical schedule.